Key Takeaways

 Ingredient Form — 15 / 20

 Average form score: (4 + 3 + 3 + 2 + 3) / 5 = 3.00, multiplied by 5 = 15/20.
-This matches Cosequin ASU and Platinum CJ and is two points below SmartFlex Ultra’s 17.
-The HA form is the primary drag on the score — specifying sodium hyaluronate and disclosing the source would improve the average.
+The HA form drags the average down.
+If Absorbine specified sodium hyaluronate and disclosed the source, this score could jump to 16 with zero reformulation required.

 Dosing Adequacy — 15 / 20

-For joint health supplements, four ingredients are scored against therapeutic thresholds defined for a 500 kg horse:
+Four ingredients scored against therapeutic thresholds for a 500 kg horse:

-Glucosamine (primary, threshold 10,000 mg): 10,000 mg delivered — 100% of the therapeutic threshold.
-Full score: 8 / 8.
-Flex+Max matches SmartFlex Ultra as one of only two products in our database that delivers the complete glucosamine dose without requiring double-scooping.
+Glucosamine (primary, threshold 10,000 mg): 10,000 mg delivered, 100% of threshold.
+Score: 8/8.
+This is the number that matters most on this label.
+Flex+Max and SmartFlex Ultra are the only two Joint Health products in our database that hit the full dose in a single daily scoop.

-Total: 8 + 2 + 1 + 4 = 15 / 20.
-The full glucosamine and above-threshold HA drive a strong score.
-The MSM and chondroitin doses are the same partial levels seen across most competitors.
+Total: 8 + 2 + 1 + 4 = 15/20.
+The full glucosamine and above-threshold HA carry this score.
+MSM and chondroitin are partial doses, same as most competitors.

 Formula Design — 13 / 15

-Core completeness: All four core joint ingredients are present — glucosamine, chondroitin, MSM, and hyaluronic acid.
-Score: 6 / 6.
+Core completeness: All four core joint ingredients present: glucosamine, chondroitin, MSM, and hyaluronic acid.
+Score: 6/6.

-Supporting ingredient breadth: Three quantified active ingredients beyond the core four: boswellia serrata (130 mg), flaxseed (11 g, omega-3 source), and rice bran (5.6 g, omega-3 and nutrient source).
-Score: 3 / 5.
+Supporting ingredient breadth: Three quantified actives beyond the core four: boswellia serrata (130 mg), flaxseed (11 g as an omega-3 source), and rice bran (5.6 g).
+Score: 3/5.

-Formula differentiation: Two non-baseline ingredients are present at meaningful doses: boswellia (130 mg, 43% of the 300 mg threshold) and flaxseed as an omega-3 source (no defined threshold, quantified at 11 g).
-Both fall outside the standard glucosamine-chondroitin-MSM-HA-vitamin C-collagen-silica baseline.
-Score: 4 / 4.
+Formula differentiation: Two non-baseline ingredients at meaningful doses: boswellia at 130 mg (43% of the 300 mg research threshold) and flaxseed as a whole-food omega-3 source at 11 g (no defined threshold, but quantified and functional).
+Both sit outside the standard glucosamine-chondroitin-MSM-HA-vitamin C-collagen-silica baseline.
+Score: 4/4.

 Quality Assurance — 2 / 15

-Flex+Max does not carry NSF Certified for Sport, Informed Sport, or any equivalent independent certification.
-No Certificate of Analysis is publicly available or stated as available on request.
-The product states “guaranteed levels of glucosamine and chondroitin,” which qualifies as an internal label claim verification commitment.
-W.F.
-Young is headquartered in East Longmeadow, Massachusetts, and the product is manufactured in the USA.
-However, no explicit cGMP facility certification or QC program description appears on the product page.
+No NSF Certified for Sport.
+No Informed Sport.
+No equivalent independent certification of any kind.
+No Certificate of Analysis is publicly available or offered on request.
+The product does state “guaranteed levels of glucosamine and chondroitin,” which qualifies as an internal label claim verification commitment, earning the minimum 2 points.
+No cGMP facility certification or QC program description appears on the product page, the brand website, or any retailer listing we checked.
 No specific contamination or prohibited substance testing claims are made.

 Important context: This score reflects publicly available documentation, not a judgment of actual product quality.
 W.F.
-Young (Absorbine) was founded in 1892 and is a fifth-generation family-owned business with over 130 years of continuous operation in equine care — one of the longest-operating equine brands in the United States.
+Young (Absorbine) was founded in 1892, is a fifth-generation family-owned business, and has been manufacturing equine care products continuously for over 130 years from East Longmeadow, Massachusetts.
 The company can improve this score by publishing COAs, obtaining third-party certification, or describing their manufacturing QC program publicly.
 We welcome Absorbine to contact us at contact@equineauditlab.com with updated documentation.

 Value — 12 / 15